emmilco/ruborm/README.md

 ## Trying Out Ruborm

+Setting up and using Ruborm is easy.
+Here's how to get started.

+First, clone the repo to your local machine.
 If you want to use Ruborm with your own database, you should start by customizing `lib/db_connection.rb` to point to your SQLite database files.
 The default is to point to the cat database included in the repo and referenced in the tests.

-To experiment, simply fire up PRY or the Ruby REPL of your choice, `load 'ruborn.rb'`, and start defining your database model classes.
+To experiment, simply fire up PRY or the Ruby REPL of your choice from inside the repo, `load 'lib/ruborn.rb'`, and start defining your database model classes.
 The following code will get you up and running with the sample database:

 ``` ruby
 load 'lib/ruborm.rb'